kyunghoj/GSoC2014/PIG-2597/README.md

 confusing to developers, especially to new ones.
 Second, even for experienced contributors, understanding both frameworks and maintaining dependencies in build processes are burdensome.
-Third, the different implementations of GruntParser and QueryParser hamper adding new features.
-For example, it was not possible to use Grunt commands such as `register` in Pig Macro because QueryParser does not understand Grunt commands.
-(The issue was solved by a workaround patch.)
+Third, the different implementations of GruntParser and QueryParser hinder developers from adding new features.
+For example, it was not possible to use Grunt commands such as `register` in Pig Macro because QueryParser does not understand Grunt commands (The issue was solved by a workaround patch).

 In this Google Summer of Code project, I will solve the above problem by reimplementing GruntParser and merging GruntParser implementation with